Louibens/PP1-Sustainability_Ireland/README.md

 - __New Feature pages__
     - New feature categories can be added so that returning users continue to learn from the information provided.

+- __Community boards__
+    - Users can sign up to be part of the Sustainability Ireland community and post questions to a board which other community members will be able to post answers to.

 - __Search function in the nav bar__
     - A search function would enable users to quickly find particular information that they are looking for.

 - __Resources section__
     - A resources section would enable users to navigate to external websites to gain further knowledge from sustainability experts.

+- __Archive section__
+    - An archive section would be useful to move old information to so that the feature sections can be updated and kept relevant without losing old feature info.

 ### Accessibility